kyma-project/serverless/.github/ISSUE_TEMPLATE/feature-request.md

 - target environment type: k3d, gardener, managed kyma runtime -->
  - automated unit test for the new logic
- - automated integration test (new test suite? extending existing test?)
+ - automated integration test (a new test suite? or extending an existing test?)
  - automated/manual test on SKR ?

 **Attachments**